 Using this assumption, we solve for the above three simultaneous differential equations and obtain the temporal evolution of the radius $r(t)$ and velocity $\beta(t)$ of the blast wave.
-Since our aim is to obtain limits on the energy input from a potential magnetar central engine, our basic parameters for the dynamics are $E_{\rm rot}$ and $M_{\rm ej}$ in addition to $n_0$.
+Since we aim to obtain limits on the energy input from a potential magnetar central engine, our basic parameters for the dynamics are $E_{\rm rot}$ and $M_{\rm ej}$ in addition to $n_0$.

-We do not consider the initial phase where the dynamical ejecta is accelerated by the magnetar (see \citet{2020ApJ...890..102L} for details of this phase).
-In addition, our model does not include the impact of the jet preceding the ejecta in the ambient medium \citep{2020MNRAS.495.4981M}.
+We do not consider the initial phase where the dynamical ejecta is accelerated by the magnetar inclusion of this phase can modify the flux before and around the deceleration epoch (see \citet{2020ApJ...890..102L} for details).
+In addition, our model does not include the impact the jet preceding the ejecta has created in the ambient medium, leading to radio flares well before the epoch of deceleration of the ejecta \citep{2020MNRAS.495.4981M}.
 Although both of these can influence the light curve, including them is beyond the scope of this paper.